-- 2.2.2.1.2 The substances and articles of Class 2 are subdivided as follows: - 1.
-Compressed gases: gases having a critical temperature below 20 °C; - 2.
-Liquefied gases: gases having a critical temperature of 20 °C or above; - 3.
-Refrigerated liquefied gases: gases which when carried are partially liquid because of their low temperature; - 4.
-Gases dissolved under pressure: gases which when carried are dissolved in a solvent; - 5.
+Low pressure liquefied gas: a gas with a critical temperature above +65 °C;

+- 3. Refrigerated liquefied gas: a gas which when packaged for carriage is made partially liquid because of its low temperature; - 4.
+Dissolved gas: a gas which when packaged under pressure for carriage is dissolved in a liquid phase solvent; - 5.
 Aerosol dispensers and receptacles, small, containing gas (gas cartridges); - 6.
 Other articles containing gas under pressure; - 7.
-Non-pressurized gases subject to special requirements (gas samples). - 2.2.2.1.3 Substances and articles of Class 2 are assigned to one of the following groups according to their hazardous properties, as follows: - A asphyxiant; - O oxidizing; - F flammable; - T toxic; - TF toxic, flammable; - TC toxic, corrosive; - TO toxic, oxidizing;
+Non-pressurized gases subject to special requirements (gas samples). - 2.2.2.1.3 Substances and articles (except aerosols) of Class 2 are assigned to one of the following groups according to their hazardous properties, as follows:

+- A asphyxiant;

+- O oxidizing;

+- F flammable;

+- T toxic;

+- TF toxic, flammable;

+- TC toxic, corrosive;

+- TO toxic, oxidizing;

-TFC toxic, flammable, corrosive;
+- TFC toxic, flammable, corrosive;

-TOC toxic, oxidizing, corrosive.
+- TOC toxic, oxidizing, corrosive.